JcoEighty6/movie_trailer_website/readme.md

 and requires an API key in order for the classes to populate data to the website.

-To obtain an API key go to the [SignUp Page](https://www.themoviedb.org/account/signup) and register for and account.
+To obtain an API key go to the [SignUp Page](https://www.themoviedb.org/account/signup) and register for an account.
 Once registered navigate to API and request a key.

 Once you have a key isntall the python tmdb module using pip or easy install:
 '''
 pip install tmdbsimple
 '''

 After you have installed that just place your API key into the tmdb_api.py file